balena-io/docs/pages/dockerfile.md

 FROM resin/rpi-raspbian:wheezy-2015-01-15
 ```

 You will note that this image has a build date appended to it, we try to keep our builds as up-to-date as possible.
-To use the most up-to-date version or a previous version, check out the resin registry over [here][docker-registry].
+To use the most up-to-date version or a previous version, check out the resin.io registry over [here][docker-registry].

 ## Example Dockerfile